ADVERTISER DISCLOSURE

 3. Magnesium

-Getting enough sleep is essential for staying healthy.
-Unfortunately, the reality is that a lot of us have occasional trouble sleeping.
+Getting enough sleep is often seen as essential for staying healthy.
+Unfortunately, a lot of us may have occasional trouble getting a good night's rest.

-The impact of insufficient sleep can be dire.
-A lack of sleep not only affects our physical health but our mental wellbeing too.
+The impact of insufficient sleep may be dire.
+A lack of sleep may not only affect our physical health but possibly our mental wellbeing too.

-While making lifestyle changes can be helpful, sometimes they simply don’t cut it.
+While making lifestyle changes might be helpful, sometimes they may not cut it.

-If you’re asking yourself, “Will magnesium help me sleep better?” read on to learn more about the link between magnesium and sleep quality, the best kind of magnesium for sleep, and discover our picks for the best magnesium supplement to help with sleep.
+If you’re asking yourself, “Will magnesium help me sleep better?” read on to learn more about the link between magnesium and sleep quality, the best kind of magnesium for sleep, and discover picks for the best magnesium supplement to help with sleep in 2026.

 It supports relaxation*

-Relaxation is crucial for getting a good night’s rest.
-Magnesium can help support this by sending signals to the brain and activating neurotransmitters that help the mind and body relax.
+Relaxation may be crucial for getting a good night’s rest.
+Magnesium may help support this by sending signals to the brain and activating neurotransmitters that could help the mind and body relax.*

-Magnesium supplements are believed to be good for sleep because of several key reasons:
+Magnesium supplements are often believed to be good for sleep because of several key reasons:

 All magnesium supplements are NOT created equal.

-Choosing the best possible magnesium formula comes down to knowing what to look for and what to try to avoid so that you never waste your hard-earned money.
+Choosing the best possible magnesium formula could come down to knowing what to try to look for and what to try to avoid so that you never waste your hard-earned money.

-Here are the top things to try to avoid when shopping for a high-quality magnesium supplement to help sleep:
+Here are the things to try to avoid when shopping for a high-quality magnesium supplement to support sleep:

 You may also come across magnesium supplements for sleep that combine magnesium with other minerals like calcium and zinc.
 Calcium is combined with magnesium to support bone health.
 Zinc, on the other hand, may be particularly useful for sleep.
 Although many people might reach for a zinc supplement for immune health, a number of studies suggest that zinc supplementation may also support better quality sleep and mood.*

-But deciding which magnesium is best for sleep also depends on a number of other factors.
+But deciding which magnesium is best for sleep may also depend on a number of other factors.

 Magnesium citrate